diegoolano/masters-courses/README.md

 ===============

-The following are projects/papers/presentations/assignments/code I needed to turn in for classes taken while at the [Universitat Politecnica de Catalunya](www.upc.edu) in Barcelona in order to fufill my requirements for the [Masters of Research and Innovation in Data Mining](http://www.fib.upc.edu/en/masters/miri.html).
-I still have one year to go :)
+The following are projects/papers/presentations/assignments/code I needed to turn in for classes taken while at the [Universitat Politecnica de Catalunya](www.upc.edu) in Barcelona in order to fufill my requirements for the [Masters of Research and Innovation in Data Mining](http://www.fib.upc.edu/en/masters/miri.html).  one year to go :)

 Semester 1:
 -----------